rails/tailwindcss-rails/README.md

 ### Configuration and commands

-#### Configuration file: `config/tailwind.config.js`

-You can customize the Tailwind build through the `config/tailwind.config.js` file, just like you would if Tailwind was running in a traditional node installation.
-All the first-party plugins are supported.

 #### Input file: `app/assets/stylesheets/application.tailwind.css`

 The installer will generate a Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
-This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.
+This is where you import the plugins you want to use and where you can setup your custom `@apply` rules.

 #### Output file: `app/assets/builds/tailwind.css`